International Master Program on Resource Efficient Cities

 - Provide knowledge to utilize and manage cities’ resource efficiency to balance environmental and social challenges with future demands.

 - Provide insight into patterns of user demands and behavior and how they affect the technology-environment interaction in the energy, water, food, waste, traffic, and building sectors and thus the urban metabolism at large.

 - Identify cross-sectoral efficiencies in the expanded nexus debate over energy, water, food, waste, and other sectors.

 - Support the local production potentials for natural resources.

-- Distinguish simulation and modelling techniques as well as information technologies.
+- Distinguish simulation and modeling techniques as well as information technologies.

 Many cities of the global south suffer from pressing key challenges such as continuous population growth, severe energy crisis, water poverty issues, inadequate urban mobility, inefficient waste management, social disparity and inequality, and increasing levels of pollution.
 Education and research respond to such challenges mostly by disciplinary approaches seeking technical or socio-economic solutions, but often lack a deliberate and integrated approach to the city as a system.
-Therefore, IMaREC targets these challenges from an integrated view of engineering, social sciences, economics and governance.
-Here, resource efficiency and sustainable consumption and production patterns are key aspects – tackling energy, water, transportation systems, food supply, urban design, resilience and much more.
-In terms of didactics, IMaREC adopts active learning approaches such as Problem Based Learning (PBL) and Enquiry Based Learning (EBL), innovatively applying student-centered learning principles.
+Therefore, IMaREC targets these challenges from an integrated view of engineering, social sciences, economics, and governance.
+Here, resource efficiency and sustainable consumption and production patterns are key aspects – tackling energy, water, transportation systems, food supply, urban design, resilience, and much more.
+The program is designed to enable graduates to contribute in interdisciplinary teams to the planning and management of cities towards efficiency, resilience, and social inclusion.
+In terms of didactics, IMaREC adopts active learning approaches such as Problem-based Learning (PBL) and Enquiry-based Learning (EBL), innovatively applying student-centered learning principles.